christianshub/sports-arbitrage/README.md

 ### What is Sports Arbitrage?

 When betting on sports events, using arbitrage opportunities is a popular technique used to gain an edge against sportsbookmakers.
-The idea is simple; place one bet per each outcome with different betting companies, the bettor can make a profit regardless of the outcome.
+The idea is simple; place one bet per each outcome with different betting companies, the bettor can then make a profit regardless of the outcome.
 Mathematically arbitrage occurs when there are a set of odds, which represent all mutually exclusive outcomes that cover all state space possibilities (i.e. all outcomes) of an event ([wikipedia](https://en.wikipedia.org/wiki/Arbitrage_betting)).

 Professional bettors are currently paying for a subscription at https://www.oddstorm.com/ to get arbitrage opportunities.
 If you are willing to do it on your own, this repo may save you some time.